Integrate OneAgent with Azure Spring Cloud

 Optionally, you can customize the built-in rules for process group detection by setting another environment variable,

 DT_CLUSTER_ID.
 The value can be the name of the process group you want to see in Dynatrace.
-See Customize the structure of process groups for details.
+See Process group detection for details.

 View data in Dynatrace